UKHomeOffice/application-container-platform/docs/how-to-docs/cert-manager-upgrade-from-v0.8.md

   - For `Ingress` resources, add the new `cert-manager.io` annotations and labels
   - For `Certificate` resources that are part of your deployments (e.g. to create a certificate that is mounted by an nginx sidecar for your main service), amend the `Certificate`'s annotations and labels
 - Deploy the new changes.
 You should now have a new set of certificate resources.
 You can verify this with `kubectl -n project get certificate.cert-manager.io`.
 Note that will list the new `Certificate` resources that you created as well as the ones automatically created by cert-manager on your behalf to manage ingress certificates.
-- Identify all the secrets associated with the `Certificate` resources listed in the previous step (secrets have the same name as their associated `Certfificate` resources)
+- Identify all the secrets associated with the `Certificate` resources listed in the previous step (secrets have the same name as their associated `Certificate` resources)
   - Back them up
   - Delete them with `kubectl -n project delete secret xxx`.
 This is required because the current secrets still have annotations related to the old version of cert-manager
   - Watch as the secrets get re-created by the new version of cert-manager